Spain during World War II: Resupply of German submarines

-Sources differ and list 25–26 cases of German submarines serviced in Spanish ports documented, taking place between January 1940 and February 1944: 5 in 1940, 16 in 1941, 3 (2) in 1942, none in 1943 and 1 (0) in 1944.
+Sources differ and list 25 or 26 cases of German U-boats replenished in Spanish ports taking place between January 1940 and February 1944: five in 1940, 16 in 1941, two or three in 1942, none in 1943, and possibly one in 1944.
 Most were scheduled operations and 3 were emergency cases.
 The ports used were Vigo (7–8), Las Palmas (6), Cádiz (6) and Ferrol (5).
-Overall, there were 1,508 tons of gas, oil and 37.1 tons of heavy oil pumped; in most cases there was also lubricants, water and food delivered, in some cases navigation charts and first-aid kits.
+Overall, there were 1,508 tons of gas-oil and 37.1 tons of heavy oil supplied to U-boats.
+In most cases lubricants, water and food were also delivered, and in some cases navigation charts and first-aid kits were supplied.
 In three cases, torpedoes were supplied.
-In a few cases injured or sick German sailors were taken off the ship.
-Almost all cases were overnight operations, though two emergency repairs took a few days.
+In a few cases injured or sick German sailors were taken off of boats.

+Almost all cases were overnight operations, although two emergency repairs took a few days.
 There were four German supply ships (Thalia, Bessel, Max Albrecht and Corrientes) involved.
 In one case the replenishment operation was abandoned, as it turned out that the submarine in question was damaged and unfit for the process.
 The Corrientes was the target of a limpet mine attack while at port in Las Palmas on 9 May 1940, but the damage was minor and she was back in service a few weeks later.